lucyyutingli/Monopoly/README.md

 ## **Omitted Game Mechanics and Assumptions**
 There are some game mechanics that don't really make sense when running a complete simulation of Monopoly.
 These include the following:
 - Trading
     - If I want to have this experience completely user free, other than the names, I need to leave out any places where players could potentially change the path of the game.
-I don't have experience in AI (yet), so I at the moment I can't come up with an algorithm that could possibly guess what a player would.
+I don't have experience in AI (yet), so I at the moment I can't come up with an algorithm that could possibly guess what a player would do.
 However, if I was to make a second version of this project, I could potentially add options to trade when the opportunity arrises.
 - Getting out of jail
     - There are moments in late-game of Monopoly where players want to acutally stay in jail in order to avoid having to pay higher rent fees.
 In this version, I am going to be assuming that players will want to get out of jail as soon as possible.
 A later version could include an algorithm that decides whether or not to stay in jail.
 For this version, I will have players pay the 50$ to leave jail, unless they do not have the money, in which they will roll to attempt to be free.
 - Buying as many houses and hotels as possible